Understanding the Authoritarian Ethic

-The authoritarian ethic can best be understood by phrases like ‘The Ends Justify the Means’, ‘Survival of the Fittest’, or ‘Might Makes Right’.
-For the authoritarian the end, the only thing that really matters, is power in its various incarnations, particularly power over others.
-This hidden end might be rationalized away or might not be but it’s attainment the true engine for behavior, the driving force in life.
-To say authoritarians have flexible morals is an understatement since for them the only moral that means anything is the attainment of power and therefore whatever it takes to achieve that objective seems acceptable.
+The authoritarian ethic can best be understood by phrases like ‘The Ends Justify the Means’, ‘Survival of the Fittest’, and ‘Might Makes Right’.
+For the authoritarian the only thing that really matters is power in its various incarnations, particularly power over others.
+This hidden end might be rationalized away or might not be but its attainment is the true engine for behavior, the driving force in life.
+To say authoritarians have flexible morals is an understatement since for them the only moral that means anything is the attainment of power and therefore whatever it takes to achieve that objective seems acceptable, seems moral.
 In this way vices are elevated to virtues in the mind of the authoritarian, where reprehensible thoughts and actions don’t produce guilt or shame but are actually a source of pride as long as they’re enacted in the service of the underlying goal.

 For the above process to function without undue psychic conflict the authoritarian subscribes to a worldview where it really is a dog eat dog world, where everybody is out for themselves, where it’s not just the authoritarian who acts on the baser instincts and desires but everyone else too unless they’re too cowardly to do so.
 For the authoritarian there’s really no such thing as generosity of spirit, or brotherhood and sisterhood, or community, or compassion.
 When others enact ‘selfless’ behaviors, compassionate behaviors, these behaviors are looked upon with skepticism, seen as a front, seen as simply a different means to the same end of attaining power.
 The fundamental premise that everyone is out for themselves is a classic case of projection, it’s the authoritarian pushing his or her own psychology onto everybody else, and this projection allows for the continued smooth functioning of the psyche since it lets the authoritarian off the hook for all those less than noble thoughts, urges, and behaviors that are known on some level to be destructive but have been rationalized away as necessary, even productive, in a dog eat dog world.